• Skip to main content

 Things to consider before you visit Christ the Redeemer

-While glad we visited the famous Rio de Janeiro monument, there are four things worth thinking about in advance: crowds, queues, heat, and safety.
+While glad we visited the famous Rio de Janeiro monument, there are four things worth considering in advance: crowds, queues, heat, and safety.

 If you really hate crowds, this will be the hardest part of your visit.